ptavarez/intro-to-react/README.md

 By including the Babel transpiler script, and placing our code within the text/babel script tags, our JSX code will automatically be converted in the browser when we open the file.

-Open up the index.html file in atom to see an example of the scripts needed.
+Open up the index.html file in your favorite text-editor to see an example of the scripts needed.

 *(Psss...
-The example shown is a great way to try React but it's not suitable for production.
+The example shown is a great way to try React, but it's not suitable for production.
 It slowly compiles JSX with Babel in the browser and uses a large development build of React.)*

 ### What's JSX?

-Within code that uses React you may see tags that look similar to HTML tags, but they are used directly within JavaScript code. **JSX** is a JavaScript syntax extension that makes it a bit easier to create HTML tags and stacked components in large UI's.
+Within code that uses React, you may see tags that look similar to HTML tags, but they are used directly within JavaScript code. **JSX** is a JavaScript syntax extension that makes it a bit easier to create HTML tags and stacked components in large UI's.

 ### Virtual DOM